xbasti07x/mybot/README.md

 First development version of the driverless rc-car.
 This project is a changed version of the mybot project from http://www.moorerobots.com/blog/post/1 .In this iteration the car is configured with a differential drive and ros_naigation stack.
 To drive it doesnt need a map.
 If u want to use the map activate the amcl node in the amcl_demo.launch file.
+After cloning the repo use catkin_make to build the project.

 **Driving without Map**